-Invention Makers Need Customer Channels: Linking Values to Customers
+Invention Makers Need Customer Channels: Linking Value

 How Inventors Build Successful Businesses: Customer Channels

-Advertisements.
-Can’t live with them, can’t live without them.
-Ok fine, I know a few people who’d argue you could live without them.
-But ask any successful business owner and they’ll be more than happy to tell you why their investment into marketing and advertising is well worth it.
-The truth is, whether you like ads or not, it’s the best way to let your target audience know about your product and why they should buy it.
-The best invention makers leverage different customer channels to find the most efficient and effective way to convey their message and sell their product to their specific target audiences.
+The truth is, whether you like ads or not, they’re the best way to inform your target audience about your product and why they should buy it.
+The best invention makers leverage different customer channels to find the most efficient and effective way to convey their message and sell their products to their specific target audiences.

 Invention makers need customer channels to know how to market and sell to their customer segments.